microscopic-image-analysis/zelll/python/README.md

 # rebuild() accepts an optional cutoff parameter
 cg.rebuild(points, 1.0)

-# CellGrid objects are iterable, so you can use them like any other Iterable in python:
+# CellGrid objects are iterable, so you can use them like any other Iterable in Python:
 pairs = list(cg)
 pairs = [(i, j) for i, j in cg] pairs = [] for i, j in cg:
     pairs.append((i, j))

+# Note that while CellGrid produces unique ordered index pairs, it visits its cells in arbitrary order.
+# So if you want to check whether the index pairs after `rebuild()` changed,
+# prefer `set(cg)` over `list(cg)`

 # you can keep a CellGridIterator object:
 it = iter(cg)